tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/MainReport.md

 #### Discussion

-The Grin implementation hides two things in the Bulletproofs range proof: an amount for wallet reconstruction and the optional switch commitment hash [[43]] to make the transaction perfectly binding in addition to it being perfectly hiding.
+The Grin implementation hides two things in the Bulletproofs range proof: a transaction amount for wallet reconstruction and an optional switch commitment hash [[43]] to make the transaction perfectly binding in addition to it being perfectly hiding.
 The Bulletproofs range proofs are stored in the transaction kernel and will thus remain persistent in the blockchain.

-A Grin transaction output consist of the original Schnorr signature output as well as an optional switch commitment hash [[43]].
-The switch commitment hash takes the blinding factor $ b $, a third cyclic group random generator $ J $ and a wallet-seed derived random value $ r $ as input.
+A Grin transaction output consist of the original Schnorr signature output as well as the optional switch commitment hash.
+The switch commitment hash takes the resultant blinding factor $ b $, a third cyclic group random generator $ J $ and a wallet-seed derived random value $ r $ as input.
 The transaction output has the following form:

 $$
-(vG+bH \mspace{3mu} , \mspace{3mu} BLAKE2(bJ \mspace{3mu} , \mspace{3mu} r))
+(vG + bH \mspace{3mu} , \mspace{3mu} Hash_{Blake2}(bJ \mspace{3mu} , \mspace{3mu} r))
 $$

-Grin implemented the BLAKE2 hash function [[44]], which outperforms all mainstream hash function implementations in terms of hashing speed, but is at least as secure as the latest standard Secure Hash Algorithm 3 (SHA-3).
+In order for such an amount to be spent the *Verifier* also need to check the opening of $ Hash_{Blake2}(bJ \mspace{3mu} , \mspace{3mu} r) $.
+Grin implemented the BLAKE2 hash function [[44]], which outperforms all mainstream hash function implementations in terms of hashing speed, but is at least as secure as the latest Secure Hash Algorithm 3 (SHA-3) standard.

+The idea behind the switch commitment hash is to pose as defense mechanism when quantum adversaries start to appear.
+In that event the owner of an output can choose to stay anonymous and not claim ownership or reveal $ bJ $ and $ r $ whereupon the amount can be moved to the then hopefully forked quantum resistant blockchain.

+In the Bulletproofs range proof protocol two 32-byte scalar nonces $ \tau_1 , \alpha $ (*not important to know what they are*) are generated with a secure random number generator.
+If the seed for the random number generator is known the scalar values $ \tau_1 , \alpha $ can be re-calculated when needed, thus providing 64 bytes of the 674 bytes Bulletproofs range proof to embed a message in using a logic $ XOR $ gate.
+This message space is used for the transaction amount for wallet reconstruction.

+To ensure that the transaction amount of the output cannot be spent by only opening the Schnorr signature $ vG + bH $, the switch commitment hash and embedded message are woven into the Bulletproofs range proof calculation.
+The initial part is done by seeding the random number generator used to calculate $ \tau_1 , \alpha $ with the output from a function that uses as input a $ nonce $ (which may be equal to the original blinding factor $ b $), the Pedersen commitment and the switch commitment hash:

+$$
+seed = nonce \mspace{3mu} \Vert \mspace{3mu} Hash_{sha256}(PedersenCommitment \mspace{3mu} \Vert \mspace{3mu} Hash_{Blake2}(bJ \mspace{3mu} , \mspace{3mu} r) )
+$$

+The Bulletproofs range proof is then calculated with an adapted pair $ \tilde{\alpha} , \tilde{\tau_1} $ using the original $ \tau_1 , \alpha $ and two 32-byte words of the 64 byte embedded message as follows:

+$$
+\tilde{\alpha} = \alpha \mspace{6mu} XOR \mspace{6mu} message_{word1} \mspace{12mu} \mathrm{and} \mspace{12mu} \tilde{\tau_1} = \tau_1 \mspace{6mu} XOR \mspace{6mu} message_{word2} \mspace{12mu}
+$$

+To retrieve the embedded message the process is simply inverted.
+Notice that the owner of an output needs to keep record of the blinding factor $ b $, the $ nonce $ if not equal to the blinding factor $ b $, as well as the wallet-seed derived random value $ r $ to be able to claim such an output.

 #### GitHub Extracts

+The extracts of the discussions below depict the development of embedding the transaction amount and switch commitment hash inside the Bulletproofs range proof.

 <u>Bulletproofs #273</u> [[35]]